wmeints/ml-quickstart-guide/labs/lab-01/README.md

 # LAB 1 - Exploring data with numpy

-In this lab we'll start exploring data with numpy.
+In this lab we'll start exploring data with numpy and pandas.
 At the end of the lab you'll know

 - How to load data as numpy arrays
 - How to create new arrays
 - How to perform arithmic operations on arrays
+- How to combine arrays in numpy
+- How to load data in pandas
-- How to slice arrays
+- How to slice data frames in pandas
-- How to process data in pandas
+- How to combine data frames in pandas

 This lab has two parts, first, we'll use numpy to process data.
-Then, we'll take a look at pandas and how it improves upon numpy.
+Then, we'll take a look at pandas and how it improves upon numpy for processing data.

 ## Part 1: Using numpy to work with data